-A new programme involving an intensive diet of 800 calories a day could help put Type 2 diabetes into remission, suggests the biggest research study we’ve ever funded.
+A new programme involving an intensive diet of around 850 calories a day could help put type 2 diabetes into remission, suggests the biggest research study we’ve ever funded.

 The programme involves a low-calorie, nutrient-complete, liquid diet for 3 to 5 months.
 Food is then reintroduced and those taking part are provided with long-term support to maintain their weight loss.
 It’s delivered entirely through GP practices, with nurses and dietitians.

 The study found there was a close link between remission and total weight loss.
 86% of people who lost more than 15kg on the programme put their type 2 diabetes into remission after a year.
 As did 57% of those who lost 10 to 15kg, along with 34% of those who lost 5 to 10 kg.
 In the comparison group, where people with type 2 diabetes received standard care, only 4% achieved remission.